What you need to know about free shared inbox tools

-Shared Inbox
+Popular Free Shared Inbox Tools

-2. Google Collaborative Inbox
+1. Google Collaborative Inbox:

-3. Missive
+3. Freshdesk:

 What is a shared inbox and why should you have one?

+A shared inbox is a real-time, flexible, and true collaborative mailbox.
+Basically, it allows everyone in your team to access incoming messages, reply to them, add to their tasks, and even export to other software.
+Usually, teams deal with two different options.
+The first is sharing login and password information for the same account, then forwarding the mail to themselves if they want to keep working on it afterward.
+The other option is to have separate accounts and manually update each other by CC and BCC'ing them whenever needed.
 Both scenarios have a couple of issues.
-If everyone uses the same login information, there’s a security concern around the account.
-For instance, a sales team might have to access the same inbox to chat with their clients.
+If everyone uses the same login information, there's a security concern around the account.
+For example, a sales team might have to access the same inbox to chat with their clients.
 But if people try to log in at once from different IPs, Gmail might flag them as suspicious activity and lock them out.
+Besides, more people having access to multiple devices means more security breaches.
+With sensitive data, such as company procedures and employees' personal information, this can be a liability.

 Collaboration and miscommunication

-Another concern is lack of accountability.
+Another concern is the lack of accountability.
 Say IT members are all able to see incoming messages at support@companyname.
 When an agent logs in, they forward the support message to themselves, but no one else will be able to see it or monitor the progress.
 And if they need help from another agent, they will have to email them separately for context.
+All in all, this solution creates a lot of miscommunication, which leads to missed tasks and deadlines, halting productivity.
+And a shared inbox is the ideal solution.
+All team members can see the same mailbox, but instead of logging into it, they log into their own accounts.
+That way, everyone sees the changes in real-time and can stay updated, assign tasks to others and set reminders and notes to projects.
+Since they're logged into their accounts, you can see who has gone through which emails and started what tasks.
+Read more: Which free task management software is the best

 What to look for in a free shared inbox software?

 Since shared inboxes can be useful in many different companies, there are tools developed to create this digital environment.
-But in order to pick the one that would help you the most, you need to know what your main concerns are.
+But to pick the one that would help you the most, you need to know what your main concerns are.
 Here are some common questions to ask when browsing:

 Does it fit my team?